Hank the Cowdog: Characters

 Little Alfred: Loper and Sally May's older child.
 Little Alfred (middle name Leroy) likes Hank and often participates in adventures with him.
-Some of these are harmless, though in "The Case of the Hooking Bull" Alfred deliberately tricks Hank into going into the dryer and then turning the machine on, showing he has a mischievous streak.
+Some of these are harmless, though in "The Case of the Hooking Bull" Alfred deliberately tricks Hank into going into the dryer and then turns the machine on, showing he has a mischievous streak.
 Most of the story "Lost in the Dark Unchanted Forest" revolves around Hank's search for Alfred when he goes missing in the woods.
 In this story and a few others Alfred is shown to have the ability to talk to animals, although in later stories he does not appear to have this ability.
 It is revealed that the older a child gets, the more their ability to understand animals diminishes.
 Hank is very protective of Alfred and frequently risks his life to protect him, labeling it every cowdog's duty.
 In fact, he saves Alfreds life several times, such as in "The Black Hooded Hangmans".
 Alfred first appears in book #2, The Further Adventures of Hank the Cowdog, though he is referred to at that time only as "the baby."

 Pete the Barn Cat: Hank's primary antagonist on the ranch.
 Pete is Sally May's favorite pet and he frequently uses this to his advantage in his petty clashes with Hank.
 Pete is much more clever than Hank and usually manages to outwit him, although Hank usually perceives the events differently.
 Many of Hank's adventures are initiated by an embarrassing incident where he has been tricked by Pete.
 In "The Further Adventures of Hank the Cowdog", Hank's eyes go crossed after staring at a bloody nose he received by attacking a fried egg Pete obtained that was just behind Sally May's garden fence.
 In "The Curse of the Incredible Priceless Corncob", the entire story revolves around Hank's over-protectiveness towards a corncob Pete has tricked him into believing is worth a fortune.
 In "The Case of the Missing Cat" Hank eventually loses patience with Pete and tries to strand him on the plains, but has a change of heart and rescues him from the coyotes Rip and Snort.
 The two then lament the fact that by saving Pete's life Hank and Pete must be friends and stop fighting each other.
 At the end of the adventure, however, the two return to fighting over scraps, suggesting that they both secretly like their antagonistic relationship.
 Pete is also referred to as "Pete The Cow Cat" in the book "The Case Of The Perfect Dog", where Pete wanted to replace Hank as top dog.
 Although Pete usually manages to outwit Hank initially, Hank sometimes gets revenge near the end of the story, such as in "The Case of the Dinosaur Birds."